-The Mother Theresa Lookout Tower is easily accessible with car or bike.
-It is the highest lookout tower in the area, its building is 270 metres above sea level.
+The Mother Theresa Lookout Tower is easily accessible by car or bike.
+It is the highest lookout tower in the area, its building is 270 meters above sea level.
 It was named after Saint Theresa of Calcutta, known as Mother Theresa, who passed away in 1997.
 The Albanian Roman Catholic nun is the founder of the Missionaries of Charity, received a Noble Peace Prize in 1997.

-A beautiful view welcomes you from the lookout tower: the hills of Zalavar, the well-kept environment, the fantastic green colours.
+A beautiful view welcomes you from the lookout tower: the hills of Zalavar, the well-kept environment, the fantastic green colors.
 At this point I can confidently say, the view is just like Tuscany!

-The 12 metres high wooden structure was opened in 2012, and has been renovated ever since.
-From that height you can see mount Kovácsi, Egerszeg TV-Tower, Tátika and Rezi, moreover in good weather you can even see the silhouette of Sümeg Castle.
-And from the foot of the tower a hike path starts, which is maintained by the local Zalaköveskút community.
+The 12 meters high wooden structure was opened in 2012 and has been renovated ever since.
+From that height you can see mount Kovácsi, Egerszeg TV-Tower, Tátika, and Rezi, moreover, in good weather, you can even see the silhouette of Sümeg Castle.
+And from the foot of the tower, a hiking path starts, which is maintained by the local Zalaköveskút community.

 - Address: Zalaköveskút, 8354

 - Distance from the main square of Hévíz: 15 minutes by car

 You can find Castle Rezi 16 kilometers from the center of Hévíz, not far from the village of Rezi.
 The story of the castle ruin located on the 418 meters high Mount Meleg dates back to the XIII. century.

 First mentioned in 1236 in connection with a land exchange transaction, the ownership of the castle land was acquired by Apor Pécz and his family.
 The castle wall and towers were built at this time, but the residential tower was built later – probably with a bishop’s contribution.